 Board of Directors

-Please Note: It is the suggestion of the Board of Directors that perspective members attend at least one Board meeting before joining.
+Please Note: It is the suggestion of the Board of Directors that prospective members attend at least one Board meeting before joining.

 Who makes up the Board of Directors?

 The membership is composed of twelve voting Directors, at least six of whom including the President, are undergraduates at the University of Guelph.
 One position is reserved for an employee of the Ontarion who serves as Board Staff Representative.
 The remaining five positions can be filled by any combination of up to two members of the University of Guelph’s Staff or Faculty, or up to three members from the following groups: University of Guelph Graduate students, University of Guelph Alumni, and community members (which could also include additional undergraduates).
 Both the Editor-in-Chief and the Business Manager are ex-officio, non-voting members of the boards.
 Voting members of the Board can serve up to three-year terms, and can submit themselves for re-election once that term has expired.

 When does the Board meet?

 Besides the two regular meetings of the entire membership, the Board also meets at least four times per semester including the summer.
 Aside from regular monthly Board meetings Directors are asked to participate in at least one of the following committees: Finance and Equipment (F&E), Human Rights and Resources (HR&R), Constitution and Policy (C&P), and Public Relations (PR).
 As well Directors may be required to attend additional Board meetings as needed.